cran-task-views/Hydrology/Hydrology.md

     package uses modifications of original code from the 'iemisc' package by Irucka Embry.

+-  `r pkg("PowerSDI")`: The PowerSDI calculates two Standardised Drought Indices (SPI and SPEI) using NASA POWER Data.
+The package also verifies if the indices' estimates meet the assumption of normality and how well NASA POWER estimates represent real-world data.
+Indices are calculated in a routine mode.
+Potential evapotranspiration amounts and the difference between rainfall and potential evapotranspiration are also calculated.
+    It adopts a basic time scale that splits each month into four periods where 'TS=4' corresponds to a 1-month length moving window (calculated 4 times per month) and 'TS=48' corresponds to a 12-month length moving window (calculated 4 times per month).`

 ### Meteorology (functions for working with meteorological and climate data)

 -   `r pkg("Evapotranspiration")`: Functions to calculate